Overview: Landing Page

 This is the current version we have.
 There have been several minor iterations, but the changes have mostly stayed the same since testing.

-Right now, we’re analyzing data and analytics to see how the landing page is performing in terms of number of signups, creating a new landing page that is more general and includes conditions other than low back pain, and preparing for another round of testing to see how we can improve the landing page and increase the number of signups for this next iteration.
+We’re analyzing data and analytics to see how the landing page is performing in terms of number of signups.
+We're also creating a new landing page that is more general.
+This program will include conditions other than low back pain.
+We are preparing for another round of testing to see how to improve the landing page and increase the number of signups for this next iteration.

 We also got feedback during testing that the landing page was really long on mobile, so we’re working on cutting down the length.
 This landing page will continue to evolve as the programs develop, but we will continue with user testing and analyzing data and metrics to support our continued changes.